cdnan/AS-ePortfolio/README.md

 2020	“Public responses to policy change: The case of mask adoption in Canada during COVID-19.”
 Canadian Public Policy.
 (With Regan M. Johnston and Clifton van der Linden).

-(Manuscript under review).
-“Evidence of exacerbated gender inequality in childcare obligations in Canada and Australia during the COVID-19 pandemic.”
+(Manuscript under review)	“Evidence of exacerbated gender inequality in childcare obligations in Canada and Australia during the COVID-19 pandemic.”
 Gender & Politics.
 (With Regan M. Johnston and Clifton van der Linden).

 Other refereed contributions